benwilber/benwilber.github.io/_posts/2024-08-21-pg-trgm-autocomplete.md

 ```

 Adapt as-needed.
-Postgres and `pg_trgm` is great for fuzzy search on small(ish) strings.
+PostgreSQL and `pg_trgm` is great for fuzzy search on small(ish) strings.

-I have a PG 12 database with 140,000,0000 strings and this query takes 8ms.
+I have a PG 12 database with 140,000,0000 records and this query takes 30ms max.

 So that's ...*Pretty good*